Layan-khalil/100-AI-APP/README.md

 * Full-stack web applications
 * Decision-support systems

-The technology is selected based on the problem and the desired outcome — rather than choosing a technology first and looking for a use case afterward.
+The technology is selected based on the problem and desired outcome — rather than choosing a technology first and looking for a use case afterward.

 ---